 - Pregnancy or breast-feeding.
 A decision to use antidepressants during pregnancy and breast-feeding is based on the balance between risks and benefits.
 Overall, the risk of birth defects and other problems for babies of mothers who take antidepressants during pregnancy is low.
 Still, certain antidepressants, such as paroxetine (Paxil, Pexeva), may be discouraged during pregnancy.
 Work with your doctor to find the best way to manage your depression when you're expecting or planning on becoming pregnant.

 - Other health conditions.
 Some antidepressants may cause problems if you have certain mental or physical health conditions.
 On the other hand, certain antidepressants may help treat other physical or mental health conditions along with depression.
-For example, bupropion (Wellbutrin, Aplenzin, Forfivo XL) may help relieve symptoms of both attention-deficit/hyperactivity disorder (ADHD) and depression.
+For example, venlafaxine (Effexor XR) may relieve symptoms of anxiety disorders and bupropion may help you stop smoking.
 Other examples include using duloxetine (Cymbalta) to help with pain symptoms or fibromyalgia, or using amitriptyline to prevent migraines.

 - Cost and health insurance coverage.
 Some antidepressants can be expensive, so it's important to ask if there's a generic version available and discuss its effectiveness.
 Also find out whether your health insurance covers antidepressants and if there are any limitations on which ones are covered.

 Certain brain chemicals called neurotransmitters are associated with depression — particularly serotonin (ser-o-TOE-nin), norepinephrine (nor-ep-ih-NEF-rin) and dopamine (DOE-puh-meen).
-Most antidepressants relieve depression by affecting these neurotransmitters.
+Most antidepressants relieve depression by affecting these neurotransmitters, sometimes called chemical messengers, which aid in communication between brain cells.
 Each type (class) of antidepressant affects these neurotransmitters in slightly different ways.

 Many types of antidepressant medications are available to treat depression, including: